gvwilson/thirdbit/src/fiction/santas/outline.md

 -   Gran-Granna Tumbly (principal antagonist): traditionalist matriarch of Finner's family
     -   Character arc: doesn't have the courage to change (opposite of Finner)
     -   Her given name is Vidancia, but only Santa Greenwood calls her that
-    -   Tumbly and her wife were famous campaigners for same-role relationships
+    -   Tumbly and her wife Shady Ann were famous campaigners for same-role relationships
     - Wife disappeared years ago, presumed lost
     -   Tumbly is now part of a public campaign against the flips
     - Hood and Greenwood are part of the "dirty tricks" arm of this campaign